yahoo/elide-doc/pages/guide/02-data-model.md

 1. What field is the ID of the model.
 This is determined by the `@Id` annotation.
 2. Whether the persistence layer is assigning the ID or not.
 This is determined by the presence or absence of the `@GeneratedValue` annotation.

-Identifier fields in Elide are typically integers, longs, or strings.
+Identifier fields in Elide are typically integers, longs, strings, or UUIDs.

+## Attributes vs Relationships

+Elide distinguishes between attributes and relationships in a data model:
+1. *Relationships* are links from one model to another.
+They can be traversed directly through the API.
+If the relationship represents a collection, they can also be sorted, filtered, and paginated in the API.
+Relationships can be bidirectional or unidirectional.
+2. *Attributes* are properties of a model.
+Attributes can be primitive types, objects, or collections of objects or primitives.
+Attributes which are collections cannot be sorted, filtered, or paginated in the API.
+Complex attributes (collections or objects) cannot be used in a filter predicate.

 ## Model Properties or Fields